jkRi0/projectUnicast/README.md

-# projectUnicast
+# UniEvent - UNICAST Event Planning System
-system project for finals
+Personalized event management system for finals project

 UNICAST
 -Unicast means sending messages to one person at a time, rather than broadcasting to everyone